tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ### 1.1 Purpose (non-normative)

 The purpose of this document is to provide supplemental information that supports the interpretation, development, and long-term maintenance of the BDQ standard.
-It offers historical context, rationale, and informal guidance gathered during the development of BDQ, with the aim of helping users extend, adapt, or evaluate the Fitness For Use Framework in their own domains.
+It offers historical context, rationale, and informal guidance gathered during the development of BDQ, with the aim of helping users extend, adapt, or evaluate the Fitness For Use Framework (Veiga et al. 2017) in their own domains.

 This document includes lessons learned, design considerations, Test development principles, and reflections on the structure of the BDQ standard.
 It serves both as a record of how the BDQ standard evolved and as a practical reference for those planning to create additional Tests or `Profiles`.